A solution design for validating multiple mixed file schemas

 The API response will indicate success or error.
 Note that the externalLabel must be unique.
 For this solution, we would recommend using the file name as the "datasetName" value, to make it easier to tie the Data file and the metadata file together in Aperture when validating the schema

-Although the workflow below looks complex, in simple terms it compares the actual column metadata (from the Profile workflow) against the expected column metadata, defined in the metadata file loaded in step 1.
+Although the workflow below looks complex, in simple terms it profiles data and then compares that actual column metadata against the expected column metadata, defined in the metadata file loaded in step 1.

 {